Kristina01111000/Drws_site/README.md

 - Add part of book to the freebies section
 - Write an email for patients about susan robbins podcast and send it when it is up
-- Add a white part around the become the best you can be , so it looks better
 - Take a screen shot of dark mode of the email and send it to him
 - Add gh to the bottom of the email, in the links section